How do I find the best life insurance for senior citizens?

 The radio advertisements that tell you: “Johnny got a policy for $17 per month…” are talking about 30 or 40 year olds usually.

-Now, we can find just about anyone a policy they can afford, but it may or may not be for the amount of coverage you expected.
+We can find just about anyone a policy they can afford, but it may or may not be for the amount of coverage you expected.

-So step 1 is to get your expectations in line.
-And I believe showing you some “best scenario” rates will help you do that.
+So step 1 is to get your expectations in line, and I believe showing you some “best scenario” rates will help you do that.

 “Determine WHY I need coverage?
 Isn’t it obvious?
 I want to leave money when I die.”